TV anchor Imran Riaz Khan ‘safe at home’ after being missing for over 4 months

 He was last known to be taken to Cantt police station after his arrest and later to the Sialkot prison.
 On May 15, a law officer told the Lahore High Court (LHC) that the anchorperson was released from jail after taking an undertaking in writing.

-In a post on X (formerly Twitter) today, the Sialkot police said, “Journalist/anchor Mr Imran Riaz Khan has been safely recovered.
+In a post on social media platform X (formerly Twitter) during the early hours of Monday, the Sialkot police said, “Journalist/anchor Mr Imran Riaz Khan has been safely recovered.
 He is now with his family.”

-Meanwhile, his lawyer Ashfaq, also in a post on X said, “By God’s special blessing, grace, and mercy, I have brought back my prince.
+Separately, his lawyer Ashfaq, said in a post on X, “By God’s special blessing, grace, and mercy, I have brought back my prince.

 “It took a lot of time due to the mountain of difficulties, the last limit of understanding of the matter, a weak judiciary, and the current ineffective public constitution and legal helplessness,” he said.